The Only Keto Bread Recipe You'll Ever Need 🤯

 What's unique about this grain-free bread is the beautiful brown crust it forms on the outside.
 Once cooled, slice it to reveal the beautiful bread-like texture on the inside.
 Smear it with fresh butter or nut butter and enjoy it just as is.

 To create just the right texture, I married the cheese base with cream cheese.
 Added in eggs (because of the coconut flour I used so the result wasn’t too wet) and gelatin to give the bread more of a chew factor.
-Finally, I figured out the baking powder ratio to get a great rise that didn’t fall too much in the end (that cheese is heavy!)
+Mixing the gelatin into the eggs creates the magic that holds this keto bread recipe together.
+Finally, I figured out the baking powder ratio to get a great rise that didn’t fall too much in the end (cheese is heavy!)

 Can I Substitute or Omit _____?